Prakash-Jha-Dev/SystemDesign/publish-subscribe/readme.md

 - Use of Threads to parallelize processing.
 - Code is structured in a way that allows easy refactoring to break into different applications and integration of APIs to enable working on a distributed infrastructure.

+#### Miscellaneous
+- Offsets are managed locally by consumers.
+However, there exists a global OffsetStore which could be used by a new consumer on receiving an existing partition from a failed consumer to get to the correct offset.
+- Some amount of logging and sleep is added to Producer and Consumer classes for illustrative purposes.
+Their values can be adjusted to demonstrate different behavior on reallocation, fast or slow production and consumption.
+- Classes used as a key in HashMap have overridden equals() and hashCode() methods.
+- Classes used as a key in TreeMap implement the Comparable interface and have overridden the compareTo() method.

 #### Code
 Code is written in Java (17) and uses Gradle for the build.
 SpringBoot framework is used to keep code simple and easily extend to use ORM/Database/APIs.
 Exception Handling/Logging/Telemetry is not included.

+#### Testing
+A sample code is available in the test class.
+It instantiates classes and Threads.
+Several topics are created and DataManagers register themselves with TopicManager.
+Several Producer classes populate DataManagers with messages across all topics and partitions (The producer class has sleep added in send method to control the speed of data publishing).
+Several Consumer classes register themselves with TopicManager and request a re-allocation of partitions among currently available consumers within ConsumerGroup (The consumer class has sleep added in consume method to control the speed of consumption).
+Consumer classes stay active for 10 seconds before a thread is stopped.
+The main thread stops execution once all threads have completed their tasks.